 Here we evaluate texture descriptors extracted from histogram statistics, co-occurrence matrices statistics and run-length matrices statistics.

 First-order texture descriptors are extracted from the original image values; they do not consider the spatial relationships with neighborhood pixels12.
 The most frequently used first-order texture descriptors are central moments of the histogram13.
 These descriptors have been used for the segmentation and classification of breast tumors in ultrasound images; Huang et al7 use the Mean and Entropy of the histogram to characterize the texture of breast tumors, also the Kurtosis and Skewness of the histogram have been used for tumor classification by Pilouras et al14.
-Other descriptors extracted from the image original intensity values have been used; the difference of the intensity of each pixel with the mean of its neighborhood is used as a texture descriptor6.
+Another texture descriptor extracted from the image original intensity values is the difference of the intensity of each pixel with the mean of its neighborhood6.

 The gray-level co-occurrence matrix describes how frequently two gray-levels appear in a window separated by a given distance and a given angle13.
 Second-order texture descriptors computed from the analysis of the co-occurrence matrices have been proposed by Haralick15.
 Some of these texture descriptors have been used for the segmentation and classification of breast tumors; Liu et al9 use the entropy and contrast of the co-occurrence matrix for breast tumor segmentation.
 Liao et al5 evaluate the ability of the homogeneity, contrast, energy and variance of the co-occurrence matrix to enhance the contrast of tumors in breast ultrasound images, concluding that the variance of the co-occurrence matrix is the best texture descriptor of the four to be used in breast tumor contrast enhancement in ultrasound images.
 Although these descriptors take into account the spatial relationship between pixels the computational cost of computing the co-occurrence matrix is very high compared to first order descriptors10.

 Another method to characterize texture that also takes into account the spatial relationship between pixels is based on run lengths of image gray-levels, where the run-length matrix of an image is defined as the number of runs with pixels of equal gray level and a given run-length12; although these descriptors have not been widely used as an effective texture classification and analysis method, it has been demonstrated by Tang et al16 that there is rich texture information contained in this matrices.
 Galloway17 proposed five texture descriptors based on the analysis of run-length matrices: short run emphasis (SRE), long run emphasis (LRE), gray-level nonuniformity (GLN), run-length nonuniformity (RLN) and run percentage (RP); these descriptors have been successfully used for the classification of breast tumors in ultrasound images14,18,19.

-Table 1 list the texture descriptors evaluated in this work extracted from histogram, co-occurrence and run-length statistics.
+In Table 1 its shown the list of texture descriptors evaluated in this work, extracted from histogram, co-occurrence and run-length statistics.

 Table 1.
 List of evaluated texture descriptors.